Jim'll Fix It: 2011 special

 The BBC announced on 14 November 2011, following Savile's death, that the show would return for a one-time Christmas special on 26 December 2011, featuring Shane Richie as the programme's host.
 Only letters for 'fix-its' from children under 14 were eligible for the revived format.
 Lewis Hamilton guest-starred in this episode, as well as Girls Aloud member Kimberley Walsh and opera singer Alfie Boe.

 Theme song

 The theme song was sung by voice-over artist Lynda Hayes.
 The closing theme was sung by the group Good Looks (featuring Lavinia & Lewis Rodgers, siblings of Clodagh Rodgers) who competed in the 1982 A Song for Europe competition.
 Savile "fixed it" for a young viewer to perform the song with the group on an edition of the show.

 Sexual abuse scandal

-Claims surfaced in 2012 that Savile sexually abused some of the children who took part in Jim'll Fix It.
-Ordish said: "I didn't see anything and nothing was reported to me", but added that he knew Savile had a "predilection for younger females".
+Allegations surfaced in 2012 that Savile sexually abused some of the children who took part in Jim'll Fix It, including suggestions that special episodes of Jim'll Fix It were devised by Savile in order to gain access to victims.
+Ordish said, "I didn't see anything and nothing was reported to me", but added that he knew Savile had a "predilection for younger females".
+Reflecting on his own time producing the show, Ordish added, "It's of no significance really compared to the terrible things that happened to the victims, but in retirement, people say: 'What did you do?'.
+I'd say: 'I was a BBC producer … Jim'll Fix It, I did that for 20 years', and you used to get a wonderful reaction.
+Now it's something I can’t mention, you’re ashamed of it."